VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

 # Cancer Classfiication Using MLflow and DVC
 The Chest Cancer Classification project is a comprehensive machine learning application designed to diagnose different types of chest cancer from medical images.
 Utilizing state-of-the-art deep learning techniques and a well-structured data pipeline, this project aims to provide accurate and reliable cancer classifications, which are crucial for timely and effective treatment.

+The backend is implemented using Flask, a lightweight web framework, to handle image uploads, preprocessing, and interfacing with the prediction pipeline.
+The application is containerized using Docker, allowing for consistent deployment across different environments.
+The deployment process is automated using a CI/CD pipeline with GitHub Actions and AWS, ensuring seamless and reliable updates to the application.

 ## Key Components
 - __Data Ingestion__